HomeBlogStudy Tips

 What Is a Statement of Purpose?

-A Statement of Purpose (SOP) is a 500-1000 word essay that tells the admissions committee who you are, why you want to study this program, and what you plan to do after graduation.
-It's often the most important part of your application — the one thing that can tip the scales in your favor when grades and test scores are similar.
+A Statement of Purpose (SOP) is a 500–1000 word essay that tells the admissions committee who you are, why you chose this specific program, and what you plan to do after graduation.
+Think of it as your pitch β€” the one document where your personality, ambition, and story come through in a way that grades and test scores never can.

-The Perfect SOP Structure
+The Proven 5-Paragraph Structure

 Paragraph 1: The Hook